kimherzig/untangling_changes/README.md

 ## GIT repositories

 The git repository snapshots are too big to be included in this git repository.
 Instead, please use the following page to download the files: http://wp.me/p2TI1Q-lA.
-Eachb http://wp.me/p2TI1Q-lAare git repository is compressed in a 7z archive file.
+Each bare git repository is compressed in a 7z archive file.

 ## Atomic fixes